 - Supporting employees affected by workplace change directive

-- Temporary employment directive.
+- Fixed term temporary employment directive.

 Key requirements under the Act and directives: